Fairy Tale STEM Activity for Robin Hood

 Materials Needed for this STEM Fairy Tale Activity

 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support my work in bringing you downloads of value and information about educational resources.
 The link below is an Amazon affiliate link.
-You can read my full disclosure here.
+You can read my full disclosure here.- string, twine, or balloons (for balloon animals, please be aware of latex allergies if using balloons)

 Before Getting Started with the STEM Tale